Feet with separated toes

 Imagine wearing super tight jeans all day.
 When you finally take them off… ah, sweet relief!
 That’s exactly what your toes feel when you give them space.

 But it goes way beyond instant relief.
 Over time, cool stuff starts happening.
-Your balance improves like crazy.
+Your balance gets crazy good.
 Suddenly that impossible yoga pose isn’t so impossible anymore.
 Walking barefoot stops being torture.
-And get this - even your back might improve, because everything’s connected!
+And get this, even your back might improve, because everything’s connected!

-Ballet dancers know this well.
+Ballet dancers know this one well.
 After hours in pointe shoes, spreading their toes is pure bliss.
-Surfers love it too because they can feel the board better with each toe working.
-Yogis don’t even get me started - for them, feet are sacred.
+Surfers love it too because they can feel the board better when each toe is doing its thing.
+Yogis?
+Don’t even get me started, for them, feet are sacred.
 But hey, you don’t need to be an athlete.
 If your plan is binge-watching Netflix on the couch, your feet will still appreciate the love.

 It’s like having hands for feet.
 And no, it’s not as weird as it sounds.